ESLA - Restoration

 The lantern after all the paint was removed.
 I should imagine that the 'Factory Green' paint was lead based, which of course is no longer used to make paints due to the health risks involved.
 The white patches are not paint - they are part of the metal or areas where rusting has taken place.
 The lettering was now much clearer to read.
 A toothbrush was used to remove any pieces of paint from between each letter so it really stands out now!
 Click the above picture to see the lantern in a similar position after it had received its second-to-last coat of paint.

 Meanwhile, I had sent the bracket off to be sandblasted.
 This process only took a day, and I was impressed by the speed at which the company worked at!
 Naturally, I had worries about the finial being damaged, but luckily no such damage had occurred.

-The bracket and lantern receive a little rust proofing treatment.
-The finial had been left so I could hold onto it while the bracket was being painted.
+The bracket and lantern receive a little rust-proofing treatment.
+The finial had been left, in order that I could hold onto it while the bracket was being painted.

 The bracket in a new coat of factory green - another two layers of rust preventer!
 The finial will be painted in this way as well, however the 'fancy bits' will be in a different colour.

 No, not white!
 Or green for that matter...

 That's right, they're going to be gold!
 Time to start repainting the rest of the bracket...

 The last layer to be applied is a glossy black paint - I chose this to go with the gold as both colours complement each other very well.